Think about your co-workers in similar job roles. How do your skill sets compare?

 For highly valuable and critical projects, you can’t afford to rely solely on informal resources.
 You need that expert instruction and interaction.

-The Global Knowledge Criticality of Skills Index™ helps learners identify their skills need and select an appropriate learning modality.
+The Global Knowledge Skills Development Index™ helps learners identify their skills need and select an appropriate learning modality.
 For the important skills—the ones that are most critical for your business—PGT is your best option for learning success.

 PGT has all the benefits of instructor-led training, but each class includes only your employees.
 PGT creates a unique environment tailored specifically for your team or organization’s needs.
 Get all team members on the same page and prepare for high-priority roll-outs or migrations.